About us

 “To promote choral artistry in an open, joyful and nurturing environment.
 Through practice, performance and education, singers build their skills and emerge as confident young women with a lifelong love of singing.”

-In addition to the full Christchurch Girls’ Choir, there are also two sub-choirs: the Chorale, and the Chamber Choir.
-Members start in the Chorale then, when they are 12 years of age, they become eligible to audition for the more challenging Chamber Choir.
+In addition to the full Choir, there is also a sub-choir for senior and more experienced members called the Chamber Choir.
+When members are 14 years of age they become eligible to audition for this more challenging small ensemble.

 Performance opportunities